tsc-buddy/AZ-MultiRegion-Lab/labs/scenario-two/README.md

 In this scenario you will be working with a PaaS infrastructure architecture.
 The application was originally built and run on virtual machines on-prem before being migrated to Azure and refactored to leverage PaaS.
 However, there are significant gaps around zone resiliency and given the criticality of this workload it must be able to tolerate a datacenter / availability zone failure within the primary Azure region used by Acme.

+For a brief summary of the workload and its flows, read the [workload preface](../../docs/workloadPreface.md) here.

 ![Scenario Two Workload](docs/images/scenario-2.jpg)

 ### Getting Started